PaulJPhilp/effect-regex/SOCIAL_ANNOUNCEMENT.md

 ## LinkedIn

-**Announcing effect-regex v0.5.0 - Type-Safe Regex Builder for TypeScript**
+**Announcing effect-regex v0.6.0 - Type-Safe Regex Builder for TypeScript**

-I'm excited to announce the public release of effect-regex, a production-ready library that brings type safety and composability to regular expression building in TypeScript.
+I'm excited to announce the release of effect-regex v0.6.0, continuing to deliver a production-ready library that brings type safety and composability to regular expression building in TypeScript.

 **The Problem**
 Regular expressions are powerful but error-prone.
 Raw regex strings lack IDE support, are hard to test, and don't compose well.
 Switching between JS, RE2, and PCRE requires rewriting patterns.